trackme518/trackmeifyoucan_motionsensor/README.md

 We sell readymade hardware sensors with software examples, offering paid IT support and keyturn solutions at https://trackmeifyoucan.com.

 Sensors can be used as an innovative music controller for spatial audio, to sonify dance performance, jugggling, pole dance or anything else.
 Furthermore, we also have a standalone application in Java for MacOS, Windows, and Linux.
 You can use the app to change sensor settings and to verify it is working - you don't need it for reading the data elsewhere.
+However, the controlApp offers additional functionality such as recording the OSC messages and replaying them later, can act as MIDI or OSC proxy and provides easy to use GUI.

 <!-- TOC --><a name="use-cases"></a>
 ### Use-cases